thekerrlab/binomialbias/README.md

 ### Shiny

-To run the Shiny app, clone the repository from GitHub, then install with
+To run the [Shiny](https://shiny.posit.co/py/) app locally, clone the repository from GitHub, then install with

     pip install -e .[app]

-The PyShiny app can then be run locally via the `run` script.
+The Shiny app can then be run locally via the `run` script.

 ## Structure